cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_11.md

 * **21 gold, 2 glory**

 #### Turn 1

+* **Advisor Watchlist** (48% chance of appearing on the winter flop)
+   1. The Blackmailer (Pay the gold price)
+   1. The Bosun (Pay the gold price)
+   1. The Builder's Patron (Pay the reputation cost.
+Build garrison with "-6 build" before using the extra build as specified below.)
+   1. The Contractor (Pay the gold price)
+   1. The Foreman (Pay the gold price)
+   1. The Tinker (Pay the gold price)
+   1. The Treasure Hunter (Pay the gold price)
+* **Secondary Advisor Watchlist** (if none of the above are available...
+70% chance of finding primary or secondary advisor on the winter flop)
+   1. The Advanced Scout
+   1. The Bloodthirsty Scoundrel (Pay the gold price)
+   1. The Grizzled Veteran
+   1. The Patriot
+   1. The Pirate
 * Build Guild Hall in Taxachusetts -2g - wood
 * Upgrade Adamantium with Nefarious -10g
 * **9 gold, 4 glory**

+### Phase II, v1

 #### Turn 2
-* Guild Hall to find advisor (3 coins has ~90% chance of finding 1 of 7 desirable advisors).
+* Guild Hall to find advisor
+* **Advisor Watchlist** (3 coins has ~95% chance of finding 1 of 7 desirable advisors)
-  * If you find the Treasure Hunter, hire them and repeat Turn 2.
+   1. The Advanced Scout
+   1. The Bloodthirsty Scoundrel (Pay the gold price)
+   1. The Bosun (Pay the gold price)
+   1. The Grizzled Veteran
+   1. The Patriot
+   1. The Pirate
+   1. The Treasure Hunter
+      * Proceed to *Phase II, v2*.
 * Sail to Mike's port.
-* Raid Mike's Council Room and steal the cool advisor.
+* Raid Mike's Council Room and steal The Historian advisor.
-  * Mike could potentially negate 7 dice from my raid pool (3 garrison, 2 of my permanent enmity, 2 from Mike's ships in port).
+  * Mike could potentially negate 7 dice from my raid pool (3 garrison, 2 of my permanent enmity, 2 from Mike's ships being in his province).
   * I need to have at least 12 raid to consider this (79% chance of 3 successes from dice pool of 5).
     * base raid is 7 (5 Adamantium + 1 from support ship + 1 from Mike's enmity token)
     * without any raid advisor I could spend all my reputation (5) to boost Nefarious bonus to +5 raid.